Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Results

-\begin{cor} Let $k\in\mathbb N$.
+\begin{cor} Let $k\in\mathbb{N}$.
 For any finite, nondegenerate, ordered $\beth$ of size $n$ such that each initial slope $a_i$ lies in $ [k]$, the family of piecewise constant slopes $(t \mapsto v_i(t))_{i\in [n]}$ can be computed via a deterministic algorithm of runtime $O(kn)$. \end{cor} The proof of Corollary~\ref{cor-k} can be found in Section~\ref{sec-k}.

-Our next proposition shows that if one considers the PIT where the birth times of trajectories form a Poisson process, then even the expected number of kinks will only grow linearly in time.
-Due to the time-continuous nature of the Poisson process, here one has to work with a notion of kinks~\eqref{Kt} slightly different from the one in~\eqref{kn} above; see Remark~\ref{rem-kinks} below for a related discussion.
+Our next proposition shows that if one considers the PIT where the birth times of trajectories form a Poisson process, then even the expected number of kinks (due to resident changes) will only grow linearly in time.
+Here we use a notion of kinks~\eqref{Kt} that is slightly different from the one in~\eqref{kn} above and more convenient to work with; see Remark~\ref{rem-kinks} below for a related discussion.